iShafayet/meta-engine/README.md

 A language agnostic directive system and preprocessor.

 Offers great power and flexibility without much change in your build process.
+All of these are pre-compilation.
+So you do not add any runtime overhead.

 # Installation